-Parava Movie Review
+Parava Movie Review: Flies HIGH, HIGHER & HIGHER..!

 Synopsis

-The story of Parava is set in the land of Mattanchery in Kochi.
-Parava takes you through the lives of two kids and a group of youngsters who hail from the place.
-The movie is set in the backdrop of Pigeon race, which is a popular event associated with the place.
+The story of Parava is set in the land of Mattanchery in Kochi and it takes you through the lives of two kids Ichapee and Haseeb, who are passionate about nurturing Pigeons for the Pigeon Race.
+Through these two characters, Parava moves through the lives of people living in their region and also the Pigeon Race, one of the major events of the place.

-Meanwhile, take a look at the cast and crew members of Parava..
+Take a look at how the cast and crew members of Parava have fared for the movie..

 Director - Soubin Shahir